jeongsol-kim/difference_finder/README.md

 ## Principle

 So... how does it work?
+Extremely simple.

 ![strategy1](figures/strategy1.png)
 When you set the strategy as 'difference', it simply return the l1 difference (i.e. absolute value of pixel-wise difference), regardless to given metric option.